fastly/ftw/docs/ExtendingFTW.md

 Next, initiate a python virtual environment using `virtualenv env`, then drop into that environment `. env/bin/activate`.

-Add `ftw` to `requirements.txt` by typing
+Add `ftw` to `requirements.txt`

-`echo  "-e git+https://github.com/fastly/ftw#egg=ftw" >> requirements.txt`.
-Next, install `ftw` as an egg `pip install -r requirements.txt`.
+`pip install -r requirements.txt`

-Step 2 - Test environment configuration
-==
+Done!

+A note on py.test testing environment
+===

 `ftw` uses `py.test` as a way to do regression testing for WAFs. `py.test` is a powerful tool that helps make testing easier through a powerful command line tool interface, test parameterization and a rich API to help customize testing frameworks.
 You can read more about it [here](http://docs.pytest.org/en/latest/).
-In order to use `ftw` out of the box with default customizations, copy the `conftest.py` file from ftw located [here](https://github.com/fastly/ftw/blob/master/test/conftest.py) into your current working directory.

-Sadly, there is no programmatic way to import `conftest.py` into your project (that we've found).
-So the best option here is to pin your version of FTW to the version of the `conftest.py` that you pulled to avoid any regressions.
+`ftw` ships with a plugin to configure your `py.test` environment.
+This includes setting up informative test names in the console, command line arguments and helper functions.
+You can extend this further by writing your own [conftest.py](http://pytest.org/2.2.4/plugins.html) or submitting a P/R to `ftw` and change our `ftw/pytest_plugin.py`.

-Step 3 - Writing a test file
+Step 2 - Writing a test file
 ==

 `touch test_foo.py`. `py.test` will be passed this file, and it will know to run any functions that start with `test_` within the file.
 So, for example, `def test_bar():` will be ran when the command `py.test test_foo.py` is issued.